WMRamadan/wazuh-dvwa-scanner/README.md

 # Wazuh Docker Container Setup for Vulnerability Scanning DVWA Container.

+This deployment is defined in the docker-compose.yml file with one Wazuh manager container, one Wazuh indexer container, one Wazuh dashboard container and one DVWA container.

 ## Topology

 ![Toplogy](https://github.com/WMRamadan/wazuh-dvwa-scanner/blob/main/images/topology.png)

 ## Setup

-This deployment is defined in the docker-compose.yml file with one Wazuh manager container, one Wazuh indexer container, one Wazuh dashboard container and one DVWA container.
-It can be deployed by following these steps:
+Deploy using the following steps:

 1) Run the certificate creation script:
 ```